-One of the most exciting innovations in precision medicine is the use of organoids, miniature three-dimensional structures made of self-assembling groups of cells that mimic organs such as the gut, liver, pancreas or brain 1–4, or in the case of cancer organoids, tumours 5,6.
-Crucially, these organoids retain the genetic information from the person who donated the original tissue biopsy allowing researchers to connect genomic information with a living model of the biological responses of that individual to drugs and environmental factors.
+One of the most exciting innovations in precision medicine is the use of organoids – miniature three-dimensional structures made of self-assembling groups of cells that mimic organs such as the gut, liver, pancreas or brain 1–4, or in the case of cancer organoids, tumours 5,6.
+Crucially, these organoids retain the genetic information from the person who donated the original tissue biopsy, allowing researchers to connect genomic information with a living model of the biological responses of that individual to drugs and environmental factors.
 However, growing these tiny disease models requires a precise cocktail of proteins, or growth factors, that help model the microenvironment within the body.
-These proteins are hard to make, expensive and their use is often limited by variable quality and commercial availability.
+These proteins are hard to make and expensive, and their use is often limited by variable quality and commercial availability.

-In this project co-funded by the UK’s innovation agency, Innovate UK, we are busy tackling some of these challenges, focusing initially on proteins used during the growth of human cancer organoids, which offer opportunities to improve drug discovery and treatment, and intestinal organoids that provide a model system to advance understanding of important medical conditions including inflammatory bowel disease.
+In this project, co-funded by the UK’s innovation agency, Innovate UK, we are busy tackling some of these challenges.
+Initially, we are focusing on proteins used during the growth of human cancer organoids, which offer opportunities to improve drug discovery and treatment, and intestinal organoids that provide a model system to advance understanding of important medical conditions including inflammatory bowel disease.

 About Innovate UK